asamuzaK/withExEditorHost/README.md

 *1: Shares host with Firefox.
 *2: Shares host with Chrome.

-If your browser is not listed or OS for that browser is not supported, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for adding support.
+If your browser is not listed or OS for that browser is left blank, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for adding support.
 When filing an issue, if you know [where to save the application manifest](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location "Native messaging - Mozilla | MDN") in that browser, please let me know.

 ## Download the host